adolfousier/neura-router-telegram-mcp/README.md

 # Neura Router Telegram MCP Server

+**Open Source Project**: This is an open-source conversational sandbox that allows users to interact with their contacts, groups, and channels on Telegram through the Model Context Protocol (MCP).

 This project implements a Model Context Protocol (MCP) server that connects to a Telegram user account using the Telegram API.
 It utilizes Python and the `telethon` library to interact with Telegram and exposes tools via MCP for tasks like listing chats and sending messages.

 ## Prerequisites